lucidfusion/gulp-framework/README.md

 ####New features
 * **Full ES6 support.** With babel for use in your front-end JS using Browserify.
-* **Automatic image compression.**  As images are added to your source directory, they are automatically compressed and piped to your web assets folder.
+* **Automatic image compression.**  You can turn this on by editing `./config.js` and setting `config.compress = true;`.
+By default, it is turned off due to some buggy behavior.
+When it's more stable, it will be enabled by default.
+To manually compress your images, simply type `gulp production`.

 ####Significant improvements
 * npm installs should no longer hang or fail with build errors.